momentumlearn/course/phase1/js-forms.md

 ## ✅ Requirements for passing the phase

 1. The code you chose to illustrate runs without errors.
-2. The code you illustrate meets the (non-spicy) requirements of the assignment.
+2. The code you illustrate meets the (non-spicy) requirements of the project.
 3. You can explain how your code works.
 4. Your presentation includes JavaScript.
 5. You turn in a video.